 Diana Freundl is Associate Curator, Asian Art at the Vancouver Art Gallery in 2013.
 She has curated a series of installations for Offsite, the Gallery’s public art project, including works by Shanghai-based collective MadeIn Company and Mumbai-based Reena Saini Kallat.
 In 2014, she co-curated Unscrolled: Reframing Tradition in Chinese Contemporary Art, one of the inaugural exhibitions for the Institute of Asian Art and recently coordinated the touring exhibition Lee Bul.
 Her upcoming exhibitions include Bharti Kher Matter (July 2016) and Howie Tsui: Retainers of Anarchy opening in spring 2017.

-Prior to joining the Vancouver Art Gallery she was living and working in China for fourteen years, where she was an Artistic Director at Art+ Shanghai and previously curator at the Museum of Contemporary Art (MoCA) and co-curated large-scale exhibitions such as Night on Earth: Helsinki, Berlin, Shanghai (2007); MoCA Envisage II: Butterfly Dream (2008) and INDIA XIANZAI: Contemporary Art from India (2009).
+Prior to joining the Vancouver Art Gallery she was living and working in China for fourteen years, where she was an Artistic Director at Art+ Shanghai and previously she was the curator at the Museum of Contemporary Art (MoCA) and co-curated large-scale exhibitions such as Night on Earth: Helsinki, Berlin, Shanghai (2007); MoCA Envisage II: Butterfly Dream (2008) and INDIA XIANZAI: Contemporary Art from India (2009).
 In 2012, she co-curated Virtual Voices: Approaching Social Media and Art from China with Zheng Shengtian at the Charles H. Scott Gallery in Vancouver, Canada as part of Yellow Signal, a city-wide festival of new media art from China.
 Diana has an academic background in comparative religion and philosophy with graduate studies in journalism.

 Lauren Cornell is Curator and Associate Director, Technology Initiatives, at the New Museum.
 Cornell co-curated the New Museum’s 2015 Triennial: “Surround Audience” and coedited the anthology Mass Effect : Art and the Internet in the Twenty-First Century with Ed Halter (the New Museum and the MIT Press, 2015).
 From 2005 to 2012, she served as Executive Director of Rhizome and Adjunct Curator at the New Museum.
 In this dual role, she founded the annual conference Seven on Seven, curated exhibitions such as “Free” (2010–11), and organized dozens of original performances and events with artists including Fatima Al Qadiri, Nao Bustamante, Xavier Cha, Naeem Mohaiemen, Shana Moulton, and Trevor Paglen, among others.
 Since 2011, she has been on the faculty at the Center for Curatorial Studies, Bard College.